-Children’s Law Center is the leading voice for DC’s most vulnerable children.
+Children’s Law Center is a leading advocate for DC’s most vulnerable children.

 Our policy advocacy is grounded in the experience we have gained helping tens of thousands of District children since our founding in 1996.
 We use this expertise to partner with the Mayor, District Agencies, the DC Council and other advocates for city-wide solutions that better serve children’s needs.